3450 Forestdale Drive, Burlington, NC

 The Initial Consultation

-The journey toward a dental implant begins with a comprehensive consultation.
-During this appointment, your dentist or oral surgeon will evaluate your oral health, take X-rays or 3D scans, and discuss your medical history.
-This step is crucial in determining whether you’re a good candidate for the procedure.
-Ideal candidates typically have healthy gums, sufficient jawbone density, and no underlying conditions that could affect healing, such as uncontrolled diabetes or smoking habits.
+The journey toward a dental implant begins with a consultation.
+During this visit, your dentist will assess your oral health, take X-rays or scans, and discuss your medical history.
+This step determines if you are a good candidate.
+Ideal candidates have healthy gums, enough jawbone, and no conditions like uncontrolled diabetes or smoking that could slow healing.

-If you don’t have enough bone to support the implant, your dentist may recommend a bone graft, which can add several weeks or months to the overall timeline.
-But don’t worry.
-These procedures are fairly routine and designed to ensure the best possible outcome.
+If you don’t have enough bone to support the implant, your dentist may suggest a bone graft.
+This can add time to the overall process.
+However, this procedure is routine and helps ensure the best outcome.

 The Surgical Procedure

-Once you’re cleared for the procedure, the surgical phase begins.
-Getting a dental implant involves placing a small titanium post directly into your jawbone where the missing tooth once was.
-This is done under local anesthesia, and sometimes with sedation if you’re feeling anxious or need multiple implants at once.
+Once we clear you for the procedure, the surgical phase begins.
+The surgery involves placing a small titanium post directly into your jawbone where the missing tooth was.
+We do this under local anesthesia, and sometimes with sedation if you are anxious or need multiple implants.

-The surgery itself usually takes about an hour per implant.
-Afterward, you may experience some swelling, bruising, or mild discomfort, but these symptoms are typically manageable with over-the-counter pain medication and should subside within a few days.
-Your dentist will provide detailed post-operative instructions to help you heal properly and avoid complications.
+The surgery usually takes about an hour per implant.
+Afterward, you may have some swelling, bruising, or mild discomfort.
+These symptoms are usually manageable with over-the-counter pain medication and should go away within a few days.
+Your dentist will give you clear aftercare instructions to help you heal properly and avoid complications.

 The Healing Period

 One of the most important parts of the implant process is the healing period, known as osseointegration.
-During this phase, the titanium post fuses with your jawbone to create a stable foundation for the replacement tooth.
-This process can take anywhere from three to six months, depending on your individual healing rate and overall health.
+During this phase, the titanium post fuses with your jawbone, creating a stable foundation for the replacement tooth.
+This can take three to six months, depending on your healing rate and overall health.

-While you’re healing, you might wear a temporary crown or denture to maintain function and appearance.
-It’s important to follow your dentist’s advice during this time, especially when it comes to oral hygiene and diet.
-Avoiding hard or sticky foods and maintaining good brushing and flossing habits will go a long way in supporting a successful outcome.
+While healing, you might wear a temporary crown or denture.
+This maintains function and appearance.
+It’s important to follow your dentist’s advice, especially regarding oral hygiene and diet.

 Placing the Abutment and Crown